ethereum-optimism/design-docs/protocol/l1-upgrades.md

 ## Development and Testing considerations

-This solution should be implemented such that it both enables and _requires_ developers to implement the upgrade path from the most recent release to the one curently being developed.
+This solution should be implemented such that it both enables and _requires_ developers to implement the upgrade path from the most recent release to the one currently being developed.
 This means it will be necessary to have a deployment of the previous release available on the current commit, in order to test the upgrade path.
 This is achievable using `op-deployer`.